camilledtr/camilledtr/README.md

 ### hi

-i'm a fullstack web developer. i love trying new things and touch everything, from web & mobile development, web scraping, to building automation scripts or database models.
+i'm a fullstack web developer. i love trying new things and diving into everything, from web & mobile development, web scraping, to building automation scripts or database models.

 ### contact me